petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/order-splitting.md

 ## Fulfilling Split Orders

 From a customer perspective, there is no change in how information appears.
-Only administrators can view supplier orders from the *Placed Orders* screen after they’re split.
-The customer only sees the original order they placed and suppliers only see their own supplier orders.
+Only administrators can view supplier orders from the Placed Orders screen after they’re split.
+Customers see only the original orders they placed, and suppliers only see their own supplier orders.

 Updates made to the items in the supplier order are propagated back to the particular item in the customer order as well.
-For example, if one supplier ships their order and updates the tracking number for one of the shipments, this is visible to the customer for that product.
+For example, if one supplier ships an order and updates the tracking number for one of the shipments, this is visible to the customer for that product.
 The order status moves from processing to partially shipped.
 When both supplier orders are delivered, the original customer order is completed.

 ## Related Topics